 Apply to All Pages Except the First: If you enable this the first page will not have Noindex/Nofollow tags but these tags will be added to all other pages.

 Just make sure to click Save Settings when you’re done. :)

-Taxonomies section will allow you to set up the search result appearance for your Categories and Tags.
-For more info refer to the Home Page section as it follows the same rules and principles.
+Taxonomies section will allow you to set up the search result appearance for your post categories, tags and custom taxonomies.
+For more info, refer to the Home Page section as it follows the same rules and principles.

-The Archives section allows you to setup the search result appearance for your Archives.
+The Archives section allows you to setup the search result appearance for your Archive pages.
 For more info refer to the Home Page section as it follows the same rules and principles.